-Experience: Experience as a licensed counselor in a variety of counseling agencies is required and significant higher education teaching experience is preferred.
+Experience: Experience as a licensed counselor in a variety of counseling agencies is required and higher education teaching experience is preferred.
 The candidate will be knowledgeable with a variety of state agencies and have experience as a clinical supervisor.
 Candidate will have strong leadership skills and a commitment to making community contacts.
 Candidate should have strong teaching and leadership skills and have a demonstrated record of active participation in professional organizations.

 Character: The candidate must have a personal relationship with Jesus Christ and evidence a mature Christian faith, be in agreement with the University’s statement of faith, be committed to the integration of biblical principles within the practice of counseling and be willing to invest him/herself in the development of graduate student-counselors.
 The counseling program places great value in collaboration and, therefore, desires candidates who have the same teamwork and collaborative values.
 Candidates should value an environment that reflects the diversity of God’s kingdom, engages in global concerns and connects culturally.